j2willey/obsidian-dataview/docs/docs/annotation/add-metadata.md

 ## How do I add fields?

 You can add fields to a **note** in three different ways.
-How a field look like depends on the way you add it.
+How a field looks like depends on the way you add it.

 On **tasks or list items**, you will have YAML Frontmatter information available, but won't be able to add them to a specific list item.
 If you want to add metadata to one list item or task only, use [Inline Fields](#inline-fields).